aritrac/WebDeveloper/ReadMe.md

 _we also work on higher order functions usages and JS scopes via different examples_

 _The Section11_JSArrays contains_array examples and methods exposed by arrays such as length push pop shift unshift indexOf and slice_
+_We also work with for loops and forEach with arrays_

 ####Exercises
 ***